signaloid/Signaloid-Demo-Metallurgy-BrownHamModel/README.md

 ```

 ## Acknowledgements
-We learned about the Brown and Ham model from Prof. Hector Basoalto of the University of Sheffield.
+We learned about the Brown and Ham model from Prof. Hector Basoalto[^2] of the University of Sheffield.
 We are most grateful to him and his team for guiding us through the ideas and evaluating our initial implementation in this example.

 <br/>
 <br/>